2ndEntropy/BitcoinWP-Steganalysis/Bitcoin_ss Whale.md

 “Dropped messages” } -\> at least 1 letter is not correct

-“Realises it missed one”. }
+“Realizes it missed one”. }

 **Applied Result and method:**